-- Because multipurpose pressure cookers offer versatility all-in-one appliance.
+- ✅ Because multipurpose pressure cookers offer versatility in one appliance.

 So you’ve decided to purchase a pressure cooker for your kitchen.
 How do you choose the right pressure cooker for your family’s cooking needs?
 What criteria or features should you be looking at before you decide which pressure cooker to buy?